Skip to content

 In most cases, you will need to remove non-metal components before recycling the metal.
 Separate plastic, rubber, and other materials from the metal pieces.

-What are some common household items that can be recycled as scrap metal?
+What are some common household items that can be recycled as non-ferrious metal scrap?

-Common household items that can be recycled as scrap metal include old appliances, aluminum cans, copper wiring, and brass fixtures.
+Common household items that can be recycled as non-ferrious metal scrap include old appliances, aluminum cans, copper wiring, and brass fixtures.

-Remember, recycling scrap metal not only benefits the environment but also helps conserve resources and supports a circular economy.
-So, start sorting and separating your scrap metal today and make a positive impact!
+Remember, recycling non-ferrious metal scrap not only benefits the environment but also helps conserve resources and supports a circular economy.
+So, start sorting and separating your non-ferrious metal scrap today and make a positive impact!